 The biggest difference between policies is what they protect against, like fires, explosions and falling objects.

 Builders’ risk insurance policies will fall into three different forms of coverage: basic, broad and special.

-Typically, a policy will last three, six or twelve months, and can usually be extended at least once if the building is not completed.
+On average, a policy will last three, six or twelve months.
+The policy can usually be extended at least once if the building is not completed.
 Coverage can continue for up to 90 days after completion or until ownership is transferred from the general contractor or the building is occupied.